fabiana2611/fabiana2611.github.io/_posts/2023/jan23/2023-01-23-java-record.md

 FirstRecord[att1=1, att2=abc, att3=0.0, att4=null]
 {% endhighlight %}

 <p style="text-align: justify;">Even though the record gives the constructor, it can be explicit for some validation purposes.
 In the same way, it's possible to create a non-arg constructor (not recommended).
 For non-arg constructor, you have to call explicitly the arg-constructor anyway.
+To a canonical contructor is not necessary call the arg-constructor.
 In case of add new attribute, it should be static.</p>

 {% highlight ruby %}
+// With non-args
 record FirstRecord (int att1, String att2, double att3, Object att4){

   static String newAtt;